Fighting game: Rebirth (late 2000s to present)

+Online play, video platforms, and live streaming increased global connectivity after the decline of arcades, helping to reduce regional disparities and broaden competitive parity beyond Japan, which had dominated the tournament scene for much of the 1990s and 2000s.

 Numerous indie fighting games have also been crowdfunded on websites such as Kickstarter and Indiegogo, the most notable success being the tag team fighting game Skullgirls in 2012.
 Later, in 2019, Ubisoft reported that the free-to-play platform fighting game Brawlhalla reached 20 million players, with it climbing to 80 million by 2022.

+Street Fighter 6 is cited as a point of resurgence in fighting games.

 In 2018, Super Smash Bros.
 Ultimate for the Nintendo Switch was released.
 It became the best-selling fighting game of all time, topping its Wii predecessor Super Smash Bros.
-Brawl and introduced nearly 90 characters through its default mode and through downloadable content or DLC, having sold 36.55 million copies worldwide.
+Brawl and introduced nearly 90 characters through its default mode and through downloadable content or DLC, having sold 38.14 million copies worldwide.
 Later in the mid-2020s, the genre achieved another renaissance with the arrival of Street Fighter 6 and its immediate success, together with Mortal Kombat 1 and Tekken 8.
 Street Fighter 6 sold over 1 million copies within five days after its launch, and sold over 3 million copies by January 2024.
 Mortal Kombat 1 sold over 2 million copies in its first two months, and garnered over 3 million copies by January 2024, while the latest game Tekken 8, which was released in January 2024 sold over 2 million copies in its first month alone.
 Thus, the 2020s have had a marked resurgence in fighting games that has been deemed a new golden age in fighting games.